kubernetes/website/v1.1/docs/getting-started-guides/scratch.md

 ---
 title: "Creating a Custom Cluster From Scratch"
-section: guides
 ---

 This guide is for people who want to craft a custom Kubernetes cluster.
-If you can find an existing Getting Started Guide that meets your needs on [this list](/{{ page.version }}/docs/getting-started-guides/README/), then we recommend using it, as you will be able to benefit from the experience of others.
+If you can find an existing Getting Started Guide that meets your needs on [this list](/{{page.version}}/docs/getting-started-guides/README/), then we recommend using it, as you will be able to benefit from the experience of others.
 However, if you have specific IaaS, networking, configuration management, or operating system requirements not met by any of those guides, then this guide will provide an outline of the steps you need to